 The Diseases forming this group must be healed or treated with Sodium sulphate.
-They arise from a disturbance in the molecular motion of this salt in the tissues, preventing elimination of sue water from the tissues as is produced by oxidation of the organic substances.
+They arise from a disturbance in the molecular motion of this salt in the inter-cellular fluids of the tissues, preventing elimination of such water from the tissues produced by oxidation of the organic substances and the analysis of lactic acid by Sodium phosphate.

-All Ailments, in which there is accumulation of water in the areolar tissues, or yellow watery secretions on the skin or yellowish scales forming on cruptions of vesicles; including those ailments marked by excessive secretion of bile and derangement of the liver, gravel, sand in the urine, &c.; and those characterised by a dirty greenishgray or greenish-brown coating at the root of the tongue.
+All Ailments, in which there is accumulation of water in the intercellular tissues, greenish or yellow watery secretions on the skin or mucous membranes, or yellowish scales forming on eruptions of vesicles, including those ailments marked by excessive secretion of bile and derangement of the liver, gravel, sand in the urine etc., and those characterised by a dirty greenish-gray or greenish-brown coating at the root of the tongue.